Find Affordable College Courses

 Women make up 22% of the physical sciences majors at the school.

 The University of Texas at San Antonio landed the #9 spot in the 2023 rankings for the most popular master’s degree physical sciences programs.
-UTSA is a fairly large public school located in the city of San Antonio.
+UTSA is a very large public school located in the city of San Antonio.

 About 39% of the students majoring in physical sciences at the school are women while 61% are male.